-The Nemesis Hydra Drop Ceiling UV-C lighting system is a hybrid 2×4 drop ceiling fixture, designed for use in commercial buildings.
+Nemesis UV-C lighting systems offer technology designed for use in commercial buildings.
 According to the National Academies of Sciences, Engineering and Medicine, UV light is likely effective against SARS-CoV-2, as it can be used to kill other coronaviruses.

-Nemesis’ UV-C lighting uses LEDs to emit general illumination while the UV-C sanitizes nearby surfaces.
-It has undergone photometric studies to confirm its sanitizing potential and can be integrated into an existing lighting system.
-The Nemesis Hydra also comes with a motion sensor for automatic shutoff, ADA compliant visual and audible alarms during disinfection, and timed settings so users can detail when disinfection occurs.
+Nemesis’ UV-C lighting uses LEDs to emit general illumination, while the UV-C sanitizes nearby surfaces.
+The technology has undergone photometric studies to confirm its sanitizing potential and can be integrated into an existing lighting system.
+Some of Nemesis’ offerings also come with a motion sensor for automatic shutoff, ADA compliant visual and audible alarms during disinfection, and timed settings so users can detail when disinfection occurs.

 The LumeCube is a compact, affordable lighting device ideal for video conferencing, video broadcasting and video streaming.
 Originally developed as a photography accessory, it is ideally sized and suited for professionals, managers, educators, administrators and anyone who must remain in contact from a distance.

 The LumeCube is available in several models, including models that can be clipped to the top of a laptop of computer monitor, or placed on a mini-tripod next to the computer.
 It uses LED lighting technology, which is safe and efficient, and is built with a softening diffuser to eliminate harsh shadows on the face.
 The LumeCube’s brightness and color temperature can also be adjusted, which gives the user complete control over how they look while on camera.

 With a USB-C adapter, which comes with the light, the LumeCube can be charged and operated simultaneously, and it can run for 14 hours straight on a full charge.
 To round it out, the LumeCube is designed with an intelligent LCD screen for simple use.